doloresmiao/doloresmiao.github.io/README.md

 # Short Biography

-Dolores Miao is a Computer Science PhD student at UC Davis, under supervision by [Prof. Cindy Rubio-González](https://web.cs.ucdavis.edu/~rubio/).
-Her research focuses on *Software Engineering* and *Programming Languages*, mainly on software optimization and correctness on numerical programs involving floating-point arithmetics.
+Dolores Miao is a Computer Science PhD student at UC Davis, at the Programming Languages and Software Engineering lab led by [Prof. Cindy Rubio-González](https://web.cs.ucdavis.edu/~rubio/).
+Her research focuses on software optimization and correctness on numerical programs involving floating-point arithmetics.
 Prior to that, she was awarded a BEng degree in Communication Science and Engineering at Fudan University in 2007.

 She is also a veteran lead software engineer in video game development, with 14 years of project experience, including project and team management.
 She is proficient in game development in various areas such as graphics/shader programming, network multiplayer protocols, game engine frameworks, performance engineering on run time and I/O, and debugging.
 She is the lead software engineer of video game **Final Fantasy XII The Zodiac Age**, which was nominated for "Best Remake/Remaster" at IGN's Best of 2017 Awards, and won "Best Remaster" at Game Informer's Best of 2017 Awards and 2017 RPG of the Year Awards.